irai/csvexcel/README.md

 ## Limitations
 * The library works in memory so you are limited by the memory available on your computer or server.
 Lots of optimisations could be done to reduce the memory footprint.
-* goroutines unsafe - it assumes a single goroutine accessing the table
+* assumes a single goroutine accessing the table